 - energy settlement systems dedicated to prosumers,

-- data on installed capacity and energy production for the years 2023–IIIQ2025,
+- data on installed capacity and energy production in the years 2023–Q3 2025,

-- main barriers hindering the development of micro-installations,
+- main barriers hindering the development of microinstallations,

-- meeting electricity demand through RES – the share of green energy produced by the prosumer in the total electricity demand of the household in individual months of the analyzed period.
+- meeting electricity demand through RES – the share of green energy produced by the prosumer in the total electricity demand of the household in individual months of the analyzed period,

 Contact: